I beg to move,

 The Care Act 2014 places a duty on local authorities to promote their local market to ensure that all service users have a choice of high-quality services available.
 In 2015-16, nearly two thirds of service users reported that they were extremely or very satisfied with their care and support, which was consistent with the previous year and is testament to the work carried out at local level to deliver quality services.
 We cannot rest on our laurels: if two thirds of service users reported that they were extremely or very satisfied, a third did not.
 That is why the Department for Health and Social Care is working with the adult social care sector to implement Quality Matters, a shared commitment to take action to achieve high-quality adult social care for service users, families, carers and everyone working in the sector.

 The compulsory use of CCTV cameras in the communal areas of care homes would require a change in the law, and it is not clear that that blanket approach would be proportionate or respect the needs and wishes of everyone who lives in a care home.
-There are undoubtedly cases where better monitoring of staff would produce benefits but, without fuller evidence, the decision to install CCTV should remain one for the care home provider.
+There are undoubtedly cases in which better monitoring of staff would produce benefits, but without fuller evidence, the decision to install CCTV should remain one for the care home provider.
 I have been encouraged by the stories told by my right hon. and learned Friend about companies that found that installing CCTV brought tangible benefits.
 I encourage other providers to look at those kinds of examples if they are contemplating installing CCTV, and would certainly support them if they wished to do so.

 The Government are absolutely committed to providing high-quality adult social care for service users, families, carers and everyone working in the sector, but at this stage we do not intend to make installing CCTV in care homes mandatory.